Zylanera/Zylanera/README.md

 ### About me

-I've been working in the programming industry since ~2020.
-I started with programming Discord bots with the library discord.js.
-From then on I slipped further and further into the web development industry.
+I have been working in the programming industry as a hobby since around 2020.
+I started by programming Discord bots with the discord.js library, but now I am more active in the web development branche.

 ### Languages/Frameworks I know